Configuration

 Currently, Puppeteer does not offer a way to handle file downloads in a programmatic way.

-Puppeteer is a powerful tool for automating browsers, but did you know it can also run within a browser itself?
+Puppeteer is a powerful tool for automating browsers, but did you know its API can also run within a browser itself?
 This enables you to leverage Puppeteer's capabilities for tasks that don't require Node.js specific features.

 Chrome extensions environment is significantly different from the usual Node.JS environment, therefore, the support for running Puppeteer in chrome.debugger